stillwater-sc/universal/README.md

 ## Motivation

+Modern Deep Learning AI applications are very demanding high-performance applications.
+Runtimes to train models are measured in terms of weeks, and target latencies for inference are 10-100msec.
+Standard double, and even single, precision IEEE-754 floating-point have been too expensive to use in addressing the performance and power requirements of AI applications in both the cloud and the edge.
-Modern AI applications have demonstrated the inefficiencies of the 64-bit format.
-Both Google and Microsoft have jettisoned IEEE floating point for their AI cloud services to gain two orders of magnitude better performance.
-Similarly, AI applications for mobile and embedded applications are shifting away from the IEEE floating point as well.
-But, AI applications are only some of the applications that expose the limitations of floating points.
-Inefficiencies in numeric storage and operations can also limit cloud scale, IoT, embedded control, and HPC applications.
+Both Google and Microsoft have jettisoned traditional floating-point formats for their AI cloud services to gain two orders of magnitude better performance.
+Similarly, AI applications for mobile and embedded applications are requantized to small integers to fit their very stringent power budgets.
+The AI domain has been researching for better number systems to address both power and performance requirements, but all these efforts have worked in isolation, with results being difficult to reproduce.

+AI applications are only some of the applications that expose the limitations of traditional hardware.
+Inefficiencies in numeric storage and operations also limit cloud scale, IoT, embedded, and HPC applications.
 A simple change to a new number system may improve the scale and cost of these applications by orders of magnitude.

-For example, when performance and power efficiency are the differentiating attributes for a use case, number systems that are tailored to the needs of the application are desired.
+When performance and power efficiency are the differentiating attributes for a use case, arithmetic systems that are tailored to the needs of the application are desired.

-In particular, there are two primary concerns of the IEEE floating point formats:
+In particular, there are two concerns when using the IEEE-754 floating-point formats:

 -   inefficient representation of the reals
 -   irreproducibility in the context of concurrency